SockguardSockguard

 • For remote or container-network TCP, configure listen.tls so Sockguard requires mutual TLS.
 Sockguard's mTLS server minimum is TLS 1.3, so callers must support TLS 1.3.

-• Plaintext non-loopback TCP is rejected unless you set listen.insecure_allow_plain_tcp: true.
+• Plaintext non-loopback TCP is rejected unless you set both listen.insecure_allow_plain_tcp: true and listen.insecure_allow_unauthenticated_clients: true.
+Both acknowledgments are required — one without the other is rejected — so a single fat-fingered flag cannot expose the listener.
 That mode is only for legacy compatibility on a private, trusted network.

 • POST /images/create is inspected by default.
 Sockguard blocks fromSrc imports unless request_body.image_pull.allow_imports: true and only allows Docker Hub official images unless you set allow_all_registries: true or list explicit allowed_registries.